Gliptal/TPW-Settings/README.md

 ======

 All credits for the TPW MODS package go to its author [tpw](http://forums.bistudio.com/member.php?62814-tpw).
 Special thanks go to Bohemia Interactive, that have proven to be one of, if not the best game studios around.

+Thank you also to anyone that helped me in the BI Forums, be it a simple thanks or an helpful suggestion.